 A default constructor that places the object in a safe empty state.

 Message(const std::string& str) –

-a one-argument constructor that receives a reference to an unmodifiable string and parses the string into three substrings: the user who sent the message, the user to whom the message was a reply and the text of the message itself.
+a one-argument constructor that receives a reference to an unmodifiable string and

+Parses the string into three substrings: the user who sent the message, the user to whom the message was a reply and the text of the message itself.

 The reply portion of the message is optional and prefaced by the ‘@’ character.
 The user and reply substrings end with a space (are space terminated).
 The text of the message is newline terminated.

 If there is no text in the message, this function places the object into a safe empty state.
 For a good design (your instructor may deduct marks for a poor design):

 Limit the parsing of the string received to the scope of this constructor – do not repeat parsing in other member functions.